AlbertoV5/tosclib/README.md

 2. Tweak and run copy-scripts.py
 3. Open output with Touch OSC editor and save once.

 All the tosc related xml functions are in toscNav.py.
-For example, fast stream pull:
+For example:
 ```python
 parser = ET.XMLPullParser()
 with open(filePath, "r") as file: